SMSinclair/imbalanced_classes_lambda/README.md

 This repository is organized into the following sections:

+This repository is organized into the following sections:
 1. What are highly imbalanced classes?

-2. Why is it a problem with classification?

-3. Performance metrics
+2. Performance metrics

-4. Balanced Random Forest

-5. Dataset resampling

-6. Emsembling + Oversampling

-7. XGBoost

-8. SVM, KNN - Anomaly detection
+3. Sampling strategies to get more balanced data
+4. Additional considerations